mmamaev/mmamaev.github.io/_posts/2018-10-28-Understanding-Train-Tickets.md

 ## Rover/Ranger tickets

-There is also an exotic class of tickets called Rover (or Ranger).
+There is also an exotic type of tickets called Rover (or Ranger).
 Such ticket entitles you to unlimited travel within a particular area.
 The ticket is valid for a specified number of days, for example, any three days of the consecutive seven days.
 Usually, you can use the ticket only for off-peak rides.

 A list of all available Rover ticket offerings can be found on [National Rail website](http://www.nationalrail.co.uk/times_fares/rangers_and_rovers.aspx).
 If you click on each offering, you will find its price, terms and conditions, and the map of the area where the ticket is valid.